Kura Sushi USA (KRUS) The 38th Annual Roth Conference summary

 The 38th Annual Roth Conference summary

-11 May, 2026Recent performance and trends
+20 May, 2026Recent performance and trends

-Growth strategy and operational plans
+Growth strategy and operational initiatives

-Confident in maintaining 20% unit growth for the foreseeable future, with strong new unit performance and no current cause for concern.
+Confident in maintaining 20% annual unit growth for the foreseeable future, with strong new unit performance and no current cause for concern.

 Margin outlook and cost management